chroma-x/php-google-geocoder/CONTRIBUTING.md

 ## Full example

-Here’s an example workflow for `php-iso3166-country-information` hosted on Github, which is currently in version 2.0.7.
+Here’s an example workflow for `php-google-geocoder` hosted on Github, which is currently in version 1.0.0.
 Your username is `yourname` and you’re submitting a basic bugfix.

 ### Preparing your Fork

-- Hit ‘fork’ on Github, creating e.g. `yourname/php-iso3166-country-information`
+- Hit ‘fork’ on Github, creating e.g. `yourname/php-google-geocoder`
 - Clone your project

 ```
-git clone git@github.com:yourname/php-iso3166-country-information
+git clone git@github.com:yourname/php-google-geocoder
 ```

 - Create a branch

 ```
-cd php-iso3166-country-information
+cd php-google-geocoder
-git checkout -b fix-issue-269 2.0.7
+git checkout -b fix-issue-269 1.0.0
 ```

 ### Making your Changes